Yandex Cloud

 To update the PostgreSQL settings:

-1. View the full list of settings for the cluster:
+1. View the full list of cluster settings:

 yc managed-postgresql cluster get <cluster_name_or_ID> --full

-2. See the description of the CLI command for updating a cluster configuration:
+2. View the description of the CLI command for updating the cluster configuration:

 yc managed-postgresql cluster update-config --help

-All supported parameters are listed in the request format for the update method, in the postgresqlConfig_<PostgreSQL_version> field.
-To specify a parameter name in the CLI call, convert its name from lowerCamelCase to snake_case.
-For example, convert the maxPreparedTransactions parameter from an API request to max_prepared_transactions for the CLI command:
+All supported arguments are listed in the postgresqlConfig_<PostgreSQL_version> field of the update method’s request format.
+To specify an argument name in the CLI call, convert its name from lowerCamelCase to snake_case.
+For example, the maxPreparedTransactions argument from the API request becomes max_prepared_transactions for the CLI command:

 yc managed-postgresql cluster update-config <cluster_name_or_ID> \